Is Flow Matching Just Trajectory Replay for Sequential Data?: Empirical Results

 \subsection{Conditional Forecasting}

 We generate 20 trajectories for each of the 135 chaotic systems, with a length of 812 time points and a granularity of 100 points per Lyapunov time.
 This corresponds to approximately 8.12 Lyapunov times per trajectory, placing the system firmly in the chaotic regime where sensitive dependence on initial conditions is fully manifested.
 Since chaotic systems typically become effectively unpredictable after 3--5 Lyapunov times, our trajectories are long enough to exhibit the characteristic exponential divergence of nearby trajectories, rather than operating in a regime where chaotic behavior has not yet developed.
 Each trajectory originates from a different, randomly sampled initial condition.
-We evaluate both our model and the baselines at a prediction horizon of $5\tau$, corresponding to 500 time points.
+We evaluate our model and the baselines at a prediction horizon of $5\tau$, corresponding to 500 time points.
 We used the first 312 time points as an initial condition to forecast the remaining 500 time points.

-We use the symmetric mean absolute percentage error (sMAPE) and the valid prediction time (VPT) to evaluate the forecast results.
-The definitions of these two metrics are provided in App.~\ref{subsec:EvaluationMetrics}.
+We use the symmetric mean absolute percentage error (sMAPE) and the valid prediction time (VPT) (see App.~\ref{subsec:EvaluationMetrics}) to evaluate the forecast results.
 The results are presented in Fig.~\ref{fig:ConditionalForecast}.
 Compared to all fully-trained baseline models, our training-free model outperforms all baselines on average across the 135 chaotic systems.
 In particular, our model achieves an average VPT greater than 1, exceeding the highest VPT among all baselines, even with a relatively tight threshold for VPT computation.